Chocolate Fudge Recipe

 Chocolate fudge squares stacked on top of each other placed on a white plate on a wooden tray.

-About This Chocolate Fudge Recipe
+About Chocolate Fudge Recipe

 Unlike the traditional method, you don’t need to spend hours cooking and reducing the fudge mixture.
+All you need is 3 ingredients and 15 minutes of time to make this delicious homemade candy!

 Step-by-Step Guide

-How to make Chocolate Fudge
+How To Make Chocolate Fudge

-Prep and Temper Chocolate
+Prep & Temper Chocolate

 Chop chocolate and set aside.
 You could also just keep the chocolate block in a ziplock bag and break it with a pestle.

-a square pan lined with aluminium foil
+a square pan lined with aluminium foil.

-chopped couverture chocolate , condensed milk and butter in a pan
+chopped couverture chocolate , condensed milk and butter in a pan.

 3. Heat about 1 to 1.5 cups water in a sauce pan or pot on a medium to high heat till the water becomes hot and begins to boil.

-water being heated in a pot
+water being heated in a pot for a double boiler.

-4. Lower the heat and place the frying pan or bowl containing the chopped chocolate, condensed milk and butter on the saucepan.
-You can also melt the chocolate in the microwave.
-I prefer using this double boiler method rather than melting chocolate in the microwave.
+You can also melt the chocolate in the microwave in 30-second bursts, but I prefer using this double boiler method rather than melting chocolate in the microwave because it’s easier to keep from scorching.

-The pan containing the milk chocolate, condensed milk and butter kept on top of the pot containing hot water
+The pan containing the milk chocolate, condensed milk and butter kept on top of the pot containing hot water.

 The chocolate getting melted.

-Stirring the melted chocolate fudge mixture
+Stirring the melted chocolate fudge mixture constantly as it heats.

 7. In the photo below you can see that more of the chocolate has melted.